Introduction to the Family Office

 Because every family’s needs are unique, many family offices benefit from a more nuanced customized model that is designed specifically to meet the needs of the family it serves.
 As technology advances, the family office is beginning to take on new forms like the virtual family office that allows family members to share information and interface virtually from across the globe.
 Families are also able to create a “pick and choose” model of family office where certain services are handled in-house in an SFO setting, while other services are outsourced to MFO and asset management professionals who have access to more advanced technology and more detailed market information for a reduced fee.

-Recognized by Best Lawyers in Canada for trusts and estates, she previously chaired the Canadian Bar Association Wills and Trusts Subsection (Vancouver).
+Recognized by Best Lawyers in Canada for trusts and estates and family law, she previously chaired the Canadian Bar Association Wills and Trusts Subsection (Vancouver).

 Contact Nicole by email or phone at (778) 742-5005 x216.